CMU-99P-Fall25-Practicum/Omen/README.md

 Omen uses [mage](https://magefile.org/) as its build system, Go as the primary driver language, and dockerized Python scripts for some modules.

 The coordinator is responsible for executing each step and passing I/O between modules.
 Each module can be executed individually, if that is preferred.
-See [Module Contracts](MODULE_CONTRACTS.md) for information about what I/O each module expected and returns.
+See [Module Contracts](MODULE_CONTRACTS.md) for more information about each module and the I/O each module expected and returns.

 ### Manual Execution